Deploy in your own CI/CD

 - Click “+ add” button.

 - You will be presented with the access key on the new page.

-Note: The access token has permission to the tenant; however, it is associated with your account.
+Note: The access token has permission to the org; however, it is associated with your account.
 If your account is deleted, then the access token will be revoked too.

 In the previous step you obtained an access token from the Serverless Framework Dashboard which you will now set in your CI/CD environment so that the Serverless Framework open-source CLI can authenticate with the Serverless Framework Dashboard.